root-project/web/manual/python/index.md

 The available configuration options are:

-- `DisableRootLogon` (default `False`): Just like in C++, PyROOT also supports [rootlogon](https://root.cern/doc/master/rootlogon_8C.html){:target="_blank"}.
-When PyROOT starts, it looks for a file called `.rootlogon.py` in the user's home directory.
-If such file exists, PyROOT imports it.
-You can use it to make some settings every time PyROOT is launched, for example, defining some style for your plots:
+- `DisableRootLogon` (default `False`): Just like in C++, ROOT's Python library also supports [rootlogon](https://root.cern/doc/master/rootlogon_8C.html){:target="_blank"}.
+When ROOT starts, it looks for a file called `.rootlogon.py` in the user's home directory.
+If such file exists, ROOT imports it.
+You can use it to make some settings every time ROOT is launched in Python, for example, defining some style for your plots:

     ```python
     # Content of .rootlogon.py